C-reactive protein

 What preparations are needed before receiving CRP treatment?

 It is advisable to adopt a low-fat, high-fiber diet, reducing processed foods to lower inflammation.
 Exercise should be moderate, focusing on light to moderate aerobic activities, avoiding overexertion.
-Specific adjustments should be guided by a healthcare professional based on individual health status.
+Specific adjustments should be guided by a healthcare provider based on individual health status.

 What factors influence the success rate of CRP treatment?